Covid Information for Parents and Students

-If your child is advised not to come into school due to a 'bubble break', they will need to isolate at home, and work will be uploaded to Show My Homework (Satchel One) for students to complete during this time.
+If your child isolating at home, work will be uploaded to Show My Homework (Satchel One) for students to complete during this time.
 If they have any difficulties accessing this, please email ITTechs@idsall.shropshire.sch.uk

 Financial support if you have to take time off work to care for your child while they are self-isolating

 If you are on a low income and you need to take time off work to care for your child while they are self-isolating, you may be eligible for financial support from your local authority through the Test and Trace Support Payment Scheme.
 For more information about this, please click this link:

 You may have heard that testing for those without coronavirus symptoms is beginning across the country using new, quicker COVID-19 tests known as ‘lateral flow tests’.